 An abscessed tooth, broken tooth, or bleeding mouth wound are all situations that require emergency dental care.
-Rex Hoang, DMD, and Marcus Hoang, DDS, at DC Dental Spa can serve the emergency dentistry needs of your entire family.
+Rex Hoang, DMD, at DC Dental Spa can serve the emergency dentistry needs of your entire family.
 Located three blocks from the Foggy Bottom metro station in Washington, D.C., they’re open seven days a week, including before and after holidays.
 They offer after-hours, same-day, and walk-in appointments with free parking.
 If you’re experiencing a dental emergency, call the practice’s emergency hotline at 202-759-3769 to schedule an immediate appointment.
 You can also use online booking to check available openings.

 If you’re experiencing a dental emergency, call DC Dental Spa at 202-759-3769 to speak to a patient coordinator so you can schedule an appointment as soon as possible.